AriaSalvatrice/synth-printer/README.md

 It's very much for the sort of DIY builds that use prototype boards, or PCBs mounted perpendicularly and wired to the panel.
 It's not really meant for the sort of DIY builds with sandwiched PCBs mounted in parllel.

 Due to its very limited audience, this system is very minimal, hacky, and rough around the edges.
+It's really just A Bunch Of Helper Functions In A File.

 Still, it should be easy to learn how to get it going, and I'm happy to help if it gives you trouble.
 Synth Printer mostly focuses on my own needs: I build in the Kosmo format, which is bigger than Eurorack, so I tend to use bigger hardware options, such as big 6.3mm jacks.
 How much this project will be updated very much depends whether other people use it at all.

 To get started, you need a way to use CadQuery.
 I strongly recommend you simply use [Cq-Editor](https://github.com/CadQuery/CQ-editor) (grab a binary release).